jan-cieslik/cancer_informatics/docs/learning_R/functions_libraries.md

 ```
 :::

-### Identify loaded Packages
+### Identify Loaded Packages

 If we want to see which packages we loaded, we may go to the packages tab in the console's bottom right window.
 We may search for packages and load them by ticking the box next to them.

 ![](./Images/RPackages.png "Loaded R Packages")

 You could also enter `(.packages())` or `search()` into the console.
-They will display all of the packages that are currently loaded into memory.
+They will display all the packages that are currently loaded into memory.

 ```r
 (.packages())